tenzro/tenzro-mcp-server/README.md

 ## Overview

-The Tenzro MCP server is an installable Python package that exposes **152 blockchain tools** across 27 categories to any MCP-compatible AI agent (Claude, GPT, Cursor, Windsurf, etc.) via **stdio** or **Streamable HTTP** transport.
+The Tenzro MCP server is an installable Python package that exposes **146 blockchain tools** across 18+ categories to any MCP-compatible AI agent (Claude, GPT, Cursor, Windsurf, etc.) via **stdio** or **Streamable HTTP** transport.
 Install with `pip install tenzro-mcp-server` and run locally, or connect directly to the live testnet endpoint.
-Agents can query balances, send transactions, mint NFTs, bridge tokens across 58+ chains, check compliance, subscribe to events, and interact with AI models — all through the standard MCP tool interface.
+Agents can query balances, send transactions, mint NFTs, bridge tokens, check compliance, subscribe to events, and interact with AI models — all through the standard MCP tool interface.

 **Testnet endpoint:** `https://mcp.tenzro.network/mcp`
 **Local:** `http://localhost:3001/mcp`